yoon-jimin/2021_HIV_Env_DMS/README.md

 # The host cell's ER proteostasis network profoundly shapes the protein sequence space accessible to HIV envelope

-Deep mutational scanning analysis for "The host cell's ER proteostasis network profoundly shapes the protein sequence space accessible to HIV Envelope"
+Deep mutational scanning analysis for "The host cell's ER proteostasis network profoundly shapes the protein sequence space accessible to HIV Envelope" (publication info here)

 This repository is for the project by Jimin Yoon, Emmanuel Nekongo, and Matthew Shoulders (https://shoulderslab.mit.edu).
 This project analyzes the impact of host ER proteostasis network on the mutational tolerance of human immunodeficiency virus (HIV) envelope (Env).
-The analysis primarily uses [dms_tools2](https://jbloomlab.github.io/dms_tools2/index.html).
+This analysis primarily uses [dms_tools2](https://jbloomlab.github.io/dms_tools2/index.html).

 ## Abbreviations used